Lihat Artikel Lainnya

 COGS = ₱500,000 + ₱1,200,000 – ₱300,000 = ₱1,400,000

 This figure represents the bakery’s total cost of producing goods sold throughout the year.
-However, simply knowing how to calculate COGS isn’t enough; it’s also vital to understand which costs are included and which are excluded to ensure accuracy.
+However, simply knowing how to calculate COGS isn’t enough; understanding the Cost of Goods Manufactured (COGM) is also vital to ensure that only relevant costs are included and any unnecessary expenses are excluded for greater accuracy.

 Direct vs. Indirect Costs